 So it may take you a while to read through all of the situations that aren’t covered, but many of the typical purchases people make will be covered.
 If you’re not sure if a particular item will be covered, call the number mentioned above to ask.

 Many credit card issuers offer a benefit like this.
 Cards issued by Citi, like the Double Cash, have the best version.
-It’s called Price Rewind, and it will actually search the internet for advertisements automatically, rather than requiring you do all the work yourself.
+It’s called Price Rewind, and it will actually search the internet for advertisements automatically and reimburse you on items you buy, rather than requiring you do all the work yourself (for 60 days, up to $200 per item, up to $1,000 per year).

 Eligible purchases will have their manufacturer’s warranty doubled by up to one additional year.
 This benefit only applies to warranties of one year or less.